KhaledELKarazle97/FileSorter/README.md

 # FileSorter

-A simple program to organize files according to their extension :)
+A simple program to organize files into directories based on their type.